There are 67 articles in this category.

 To get the body trained in this manner, MacKenzie runs a group of athletes through a series of drills at CrossFit HQ in Scotts Valley, Calif.
 The first uses sets of hops and then “leaning hops” to help the athletes understand gravity’s role in running.
-Another drill involves leaning forward and focusing on… Continue Reading
+Another drill involves leaning… Continue Reading

 On Episode 262 of CrossFit Radio, host Justin Judkins interviewed CrossFit Milford owner and Level 1 Seminar Staff member Jason Leydon.
 He also interviewed CrossFit Media sideline reporter Emily Turner.
 This episode was webcast live at 6 p.m.
 PDT on Wednesday, Feb.
 6, 2013.

 At the CrossFit Endurance Trainer Course, Doug Katona talks about coaching tools for running.
 In this video, he highlights the jump-rope and tandem-run drills.

 “You can teach people how to run without telling them you’re teaching them how to run,” Katona says.

 Common faults when jumping rope include high bouncing, extended arms and jumping from the toes.

 “You guys ever see any video of Buddy Lee?”
 Katona asks.
 “You… Continue Reading

 At the CrossFit Endurance Trainer Course, Doug Katona talks about coaching tools for running.
 In this video, he highlights drills for falling.

 The first is a partner-lean drill where one person quite literally falls into the hands of another and then runs in place.